 We have visited the Swiss canton of Valais several times in the past, but during our five-week guidebook research trip we discovered some more highlights in Valais.
-After our return we thought about the best places, experiences, food, hikes, etc.
+After our return we thought about the best places, experiences, vegetarian food, hikes, etc.

 It was not easy to limit our number of Valais highlights, but finally we came up with the following list (in no particular order).